LaMont boiler: History

-Martin Benson was the first to work on the idea of forced circulation drum boilers.
+Mark Benson was the first to work on the idea of forced circulation drum boilers.
 In 1918, Walter Douglas La Mont brought the forced circulation boiler from concept into existence.
 La Mont was a Lieutenant Commander and an engineer in the US Navy.
 He died of a heart attack in 1942 in New York.

 La Mont's initial designs confirmed the lighter, safer and higher rates of heat transfer and evaporation per square foot as compared to that of the standard water tube boilers, also the circulation of vaporized water at a differential pressure of 2.5 bar was 8 to 10 times greater.
 The time needed for a La Mont Boiler to be able to deliver an evaporation rate of 100,000 pounds per hour was between 15 and 20 minutes.
 During World War II the U.S. Navy mainly relied upon Babcock & Wilcox boilers which were used commonly at the time.
 On the other hand, thousands were built in Europe and several German and Japanese ships used La Mont boilers.